pycabook/pycabook/manuscript/part_1_tools/chapter_03_mocks.md

 TypeError: can't set attributes of built-in/extension type 'datetime.datetime'
 ```

-which is raised because patching tries to replace the `now` function in `datetime.datetime` with a mock, and the module being immutable this operation fails.
+which is raised because patching tries to replace the `now` function in `datetime.datetime` with a mock, and since the module is immutable this operation fails.

 {icon: github}
 B> Git tag: [initial-logger-not-working](https://github.com/pycabook/fileinfo/tree/initial-logger-not-working)